ADGEfficiency/adgefficiency.github.io/_posts/2022-06-26-average-vs-marginal-carbon-emissions.md

 Note it's also possible to have an annual average marginal carbon intensity as well - where we take the marginal generator across the grid and average across time.

-The key takeaways here is that there are two oppourtunities to average a carbon intensity - once across the grid and once across time.
+The key takeaways here is that there are two opportunities to average a carbon intensity - once across the grid and once across time.
 Three of the most common combinations are below:

 | Carbon Intensity        | Grid aggregation              | Time aggregation         |
 |-------------------------|-------------------------------|--------------------------|